AnthonyBeech/mini_projects/README.md

 # mini_projects

+Some smaller projects that I have put together

 - dft - 2020 - trying to code a discrete fourier transform from scratch
 - fpl_Draft - 2020 - A fantasy football data scaper and team selector based on weekly statistics
 - ft - 2020 - simple fourier transform script